 The Law School is committed to enrolling the strongest and most diverse class possible -- diverse in every way, with respect to life and work experiences, interests, skills, and backgrounds.
 And as you may know, we are one of the most racially and ethnically diverse law schools in the country.
 Each year our current students, faculty and alums from across the country gather for the Legal Educational Opportunities (LEO) Banquet as we celebrate our successes and reaffirm our commitment to maintaining one of the most interesting and dynamic learning environments in the country.

 Many of our current students found this weekend to be very useful in helping them make their transition to Madison.
-Should you be able to join us, we will provide you with free admission to the banquet.
-Please contact the Law School Admissions Office at (608) 262-5914 or email at firstname.lastname@example.org with any questions.
+Prospective students attending Admitted Students Weekend (ASW) programming may also request complimentary admission to the LEO Banquet via the ASW registration form.